Mihai-P/yii2-app-advanced/README.md

 to get the code coverage.
 You can find the coverage in vendor/tez/yii2-cms-module/tests/codeception/backend/_output/coverage/

 #### TO DO
-1) Make the tests all run from inside the application/test folder, not from inside the vendor folder
+1. Make the tests all run from inside the application/test folder, not from inside the vendor folder
-2) Make acceptance testing also work
+2. Make acceptance testing also work
+2. Put instructions on how to install codeception